CloudVeneto/CVUserGuide/source/Overview.rst

     unsubscribe discuss <your-email-address>

-Changes and planned interventions to the service will be posted on the announce@cloudveneto.it.
+Changes and planned interventions to the service are posted on the announce@cloudveneto.it.
 All registered users to the Cloud are member of this mailing list.